-Other income decreased by 787 million from KShs 2,084 million in 2023 to KShs 1,297 million attributable to insurance received in the previous year as compensation for lost revenue owing to breakdown of Olkaria V Power Plant.
+Other income decreased by 787 million from KShs 2,084 million in 2023 to KShs 1,297 million attributable to insurance received in the previous year as compensation for lost revenue owing to plant.

 Other gains/losses decreased by KShs 1,150 million from a gain of KShs 428 million to a loss of KShs 722 million during the period as a result of appreciation of the Kenyan Shilling against other major currencies specifically USD, JPY and Euro.